4 Ways to Calculate the Value of Your Company

 “Earnings” refer to after-tax net income or profit, or “the bottom line” of the company (found on the Income Statement).
 “Income,” on the other hand, typically refers to gross income, or income after accounting for expenses related to producing goods or services.

 The most popular income-based business valuation method is the discounted cash flow (DCF) valuation method.

 A company’s DCF refers to its expected future cash flows.
-Calculating the DCF is a relatively simple way to determine the value of an investment today based on future projections (also known as the present value of expected future cash flows).
+Calculating a businesses discounted cash flows is a relatively simple way to determine the value of an investment today, based on future projections (also known as the present value of expected future cash flows).